floydhub/floyd-docs/docs/guides/create_and_upload_dataset.md

 Often times, it might not be practical to upload datasets to FloydHub from your local machine.
 For example, your upload speeds might be too slow, or you just don't want to download a large dataset from the internet just to upload it again.

-If your data is already available on the internet, then you can create a dataset directly on FloydHub using Workspaces.
+If your data is already available on the internet, then you can create a dataset directly on FloydHub using Workspaces or from a Job.

+### Workspace

-### Step 1: Open a terminal from a running Workspace on Floydhub and download your data:
+#### Step 1: Open a terminal from a running Workspace on Floydhub and download your data

 You can [create a terminal](./workspace/#using-terminal) session on FloydHub within any of your running Workspaces.